'It's a terrible thing': First helicopter pilot on the scene of Kaikōura boat tragedy speaks

 "I called (the) local police here to see if I could give a hand and we took off just to get eyes on the boat and (see) if there were any people in the water and see if we could help out at all," he said.

-The flight to the capsized boat took just under 4 minutes from the heli base and was less than 200 metres offshore.
+The flight to the capsized boat took just under four minutes from the heli base and was less than 200m offshore.

 "We arrived and there was a boat upturned and there was a man sitting on the boat," Stevenson said.